Skip to content

 Answer: Kelvin Kiptum at 2:00:35.
 Chicago Marathon, October 8, 2023.

-He took the record from Kipchoge’s 2:01:09 (2022 Berlin).
-Kiptum died in a car accident in February 2024 at age 24, never having raced a Games marathon.
-His mark may stand a while.
+He took the record from Kipchoge’s 2:01:09 (Berlin 2022).
+Kiptum died in a car accident in February 2024 at age 24, never having raced an Olympic marathon.

 56. What is the pole vault world record in 2026?
 (Medium)

 Answer: 6.31 m by Mondo Duplantis.
-Set at the Mondo Classic in 2026, his 15th career world record.
+Set at the Mondo Classic in Uppsala on 12 March 2026, his 15th world record.

 57. What is the men’s long jump world record?
 (Hard)

-He beat Bob Beamon’s 1968 Mexico City mark of 8.90 in head-to-head event with Carl Lewis.
-It’s the longest-standing men’s track and field world record.
-Beamon’s mark itself had stood for 23 years.
+He beat Bob Beamon’s 1968 Mexico City mark of 8.90 in a head-to-head duel with Carl Lewis.
+Beamon’s mark had stood for 23 years; Powell’s has now stood for 35.

 58. Who holds the triple jump world record?
 (Hard)